sam-somathilaka/TETC_Wet-Neuromorphic/README.md

 ## Weight Extraction

-**SCRIPTNAME** is used to extract the weights as explained in the manuscript.
-This script requires the following python libraries,
+**Parallelized_EcoliWeighingWithBiasTemporalNormalized.py** is used to extract the weights as explained in the manuscript.
+This script requires the following key python libraries,

+1. Pool from multiprocessing
+2. jit from numba

 ## Regression Analysis